Ready, set...bake! The Great British Bake Off is back on our screens in its fifth season with Channel 4.

 Last but not least, Tom is a 28-year-old developer from Kent, who also fell in love with baking during lockdown.

-Who won The Great British Bake Off in 2020?
+Who won Great British Bake Off last year?

 Edinburgh’s own Peter Sawkins did Scotland proud by taking home the coveted glass cake dish last year.